Ghazal 41, Verse 4

 MIRROR: {8,3}

 And since the verse is a classic 'A,B' one, the relationship between the two lines is left entirely up to us to decide.
 Do the two lines describe the same situation?
 Does one of them describe a cause, and the other an effect (and if so, which way around)?
-Or do they describe two different situations-- ones that may be similar, or then again may be contrasted?
-As so often in Ghalib's verses, whatever answers we choose to give can be nothing but contingent, based largely as they must be on our own literary sensibilities or philosophical notions.
+Or do they describe two different situations-- which may be similar, or then again may be contrasted?
+As so often in Ghalib's verses, whatever answers we choose to give can be nothing but speculative, based largely as they must be on our own literary sensibilities or philosophical notions-- or, for that matter, the mood we're in at the time.

-Surely a large part of the pleasure of the verse is actually a kind of mood-- a vague sense of quiescence, of radical passivity and acceptance, of marveling at the whole liilaa of the cosmos.
+For surely a large part of the pleasure of the verse is actually a kind of mood-- a vague sense of quiescence, of radical passivity and acceptance, of mystical openness, of marveling at the whole liilaa of the cosmos.